GowthamPB/GowthamPB/README.md

 <!--
 **Gowtham-P-B/Gowtham-P-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I am studying Information science at Sahyadri college of engineering and management.
+I am studying Information science at Sahyadri college of engineering and management.I love building cool stuff.
 I am an aspiring web developer and graphic designer.
 I am also inspired by cybersecurity, UI/ UX design, blockchain.
 I am a member of Sahyadri Open-sourse Community.

 If I find anything interesting then I try to build it from scratch :)

-For any queries do feel free to reach out to me via Twitter.

 ![Gowtham's GitHub stats](https://github-readme-stats.vercel.app/api?username=GowthamPB&show_icons=true&theme=radical)

+For any queries do feel free to reach out to me via Twitter :)